Why you shouldn’t skimp on Christmas holiday revision

 - The amount of time it takes you to learn what you need to cover

 You simply can’t learn this stuff without doing it yourself.
 And, if your mocks are in January, now is the moment to find these things out.
 After the exams you can do an exam season review to capture what you’ve learned from your mocks and how to move forward from there.

 Why mocks are important this year

 This year, mocks are even more important than ever.
-With the grading of summer exams returning to pre-pandemic grading, it would be wise not to ditch mock exam revision because you’d rather be watching Netflix over the Christmas period.
-Take your revision seriously and you’ll be looking after your future in 2023.
+With the grading of summer exams now returned to pre-pandemic grading, it would be wise not to ditch mock exam revision because you’d rather be watching Netflix over the Christmas period.
+Take your revision seriously and you’ll be looking after your future in 2024.

 How to stop mocks from ruining your Christmas holiday

 If you want to be conscientious about your revision, but also deserve a break (you do, by the way), this is how you stop your mock exams from ruining your Christmas holiday.